- What are applied and practicing anthropology?

 How do I enroll for the Project course (ANTH 298) or the Thesis course (ANTH 299)?

-When you are ready to carry out your project or write your thesis, you should consult with your committee chair and other committee members.
-If you are following Plan A you should ask your chair to set up a section of ANTH 299 and add you to it; if you follow Plan B then you should ask your chair to set up a section of ANTH 298.
+When you are ready to write up your project or thesis, and you have shared some rough drafts with your committee chair, you should consult with your committee chair to enroll in the appropriate course.
+If you are completing a thesis, you should ask your chair to set up a section of ANTH 299 and add you to it; if you are completing a project you should ask your chair to set up a section of ANTH 298.
 We encourage you to discuss the timing of your ANTH 298 or ANTH 299 with your chair.
 Sections of either course are easily set up at the start of the semester and you add them like any other course by using a permission number provided by your chair.

 What goes into a proposal for either a thesis or project?